zira-dev/docs/index.md

       {% include ready_to_get_started.html %}

-      {% include Why_does_it_work.html title="Why does it work?" subtitle="Because teams can actually use data to do their jobs better." %}
+      {% include Why_does_it_work.html title="Why Zira?" subtitle="Because teams can actually use data to do their jobs better." %}

       {% include made_for_manufacturing_pros.html columns="6" title="Made for manufacturing pros" subtitle="" %}